jsimnz/gotter/README.md

 gotter get github.com/jsimnz/gotter
 ```

+This will download your package using the go tool chain, create a symlink from your package folder in your `$GOPATH` and will update the remote origin URL.

 Notice that it uses the same syntax as `go get` for the URL.
 The package FQN.
 But it also supports other git URLs such as `git://URL`. `http(s)://URL`. and even `git@URL:repo.git`.
 If you use the latter URLs and not the FQN, It will keep the remote origin URL as is.

 #### Just download